Sections of Appleway Trail completed and anticipated dates for construction of additional sections.

 Funding Opportunity Sought:

-The cost estimates identified in this brochure include only asphalt pathways, street crossing safety elements, and minimal landscaping and lighting.
-The goal of the City is to develop a master plan for the Appleway Trail and develop it as a linear park that includes restrooms, drinking fountains, playgrounds, community gardens, outdoor exercise equipment, directional and interpretive signs, bicycle trails, and varying types of open space.
+The cost estimates identified include only asphalt pathways, street crossing safety elements, and minimal landscaping and lighting.
+The goal of the city is to develop a master plan for the Appleway Trail as a linear park that includes restrooms, drinking fountains, playgrounds, community gardens, outdoor exercise equipment, directional and interpretive signs, bicycle trails, and varying types of open space.
 Additionally, it’s proposed that the sections of the trail would be developed around unique themes highlighting Spokane Valley’s legacy, history, culture, geology, and future.
-The City continues to seek opportunities to develop and implement the Appleway Trail.
+The city continues to seek opportunities to fund, develop and implement the Appleway Trail.

 Subscribe to receive emailed updates on this project.